CESNET/puppet-nfs/README.md

   names that should be considered to be equivalent to the local realm.
 Defaults to uppercased <tt>$::domain</tt>.

+##### `nfs_v4_idmap_translation_method`
+  String.
+It defines a comma-separated, ordered list of translation methods that can be used.
+Distributed methods include "nsswitch", "umich_ldap", and "static".
+Each method is a dynamically loadable plugin library.
+  New methods may be defined and inserted in the list.
+Defaults to "nsswitch".

 #### Define: `::nfs::client::mount`

 **The following parameters are available in the `::nfs::client::mount` define:**